 Once you know the name of the command, simply place on a line in the init file the name of the key you wish to bind the command to, a colon, and then the name of the command.
+There can be no space between the key name and the colon - that will be interpreted as part of the key name.
 The name of the key can be expressed in different ways, depending on what you find most comfortable.